isaacismaelx14/project-templify/README.md

 # Project Templify

 Generate project files based on templates.
-Certainly!
-Here's a documentation for the usage of your project:

 ### Prerequisites
 Before using the project, make sure you have the following prerequisites installed: